 You love your college friends, but why the f*ck do they still want to go to Houston Hall?
 It’s been five years since you graduated.
 It’s time to move on.
 The next time they try to hijack the group text with a Houston Hall plan, counter with The Brooklyneer, a spot located about 12 feet away.
 Persuade them by promising you can go next door if they’re not feeling it.
 Don’t worry - that won’t happen.
-This place is casual and easy, with great beer and food - kind of like a more civilized version of Houston Hall.
+This place is casual and easy, with good beer and food - kind of like a more civilized version of Houston Hall.

 “Want to hang in Midtown?” is a question no one deserves to have directed at them.
 But if you’re looking for a place to meet Sam and Josh and Chad in between their apartments on the Upper East Side and yours downtown, The Shakespeare is a great middle ground option.
-We wouldn’t suggest you bring a crew of 15 during Happy Hour, but at all other times, with its two big rooms and not-soulless vibes, The Shakespeare is an actually solid Midtown hang.
+We wouldn’t suggest you bring a crew of 15 during Happy Hour, but at all other times, with its two big rooms and not-soulless atmosphere, The Shakespeare is an actually solid Midtown hang.

 A German beer hall that wins points simply for being an alternative to Houston Hall, but also for its big space, big pretzels, and great Lower East Side location.
 It has a pretty extensive food menu, too, so if you have a few too many boots of beer there are plenty of options to soak them up.